coderefinery/git-intro/content/browsing.md

 Work on this by yourself or in your team.

 :::{instructor-note}
-Before starting the exercise session:
+Before starting the exercise session show how to fork the repository to own account
-- Make sure you have shown how to fork the repository to own account (above).
+(above).
 :::

 :::{exercise} Exercise: Browsing an existing project (25 min)